Servostar/Yard/README.md

 ## Yard

+> NOTE:
+> Repository has been moved to: https://git.teridax.de/teridax/Yard
+> Due to that, this repository is no longer maintained

 Yard is an funny programming language compiler and interpreter written in pure Rust.
 Its a functional language, having no concept of classes or inheritance.
 Types are static and must be known at compile time.